covertnine/c9-admin/readme.txt

 == Changelog ==

 v1.2.9
-Updating readme screenshots and documentation.
+Updating readme, screenshots, documentation, and added YouTube video so you can see how to configure the plugin.

 v1.2.8